 How to Lead Climb

 The day will come when you want to get on the sharp end and go first up the climb.
-Here’s how.
+Here’s how to start lead climbing.

 Start in the gym by practicing with a “monkey-tail” a short length of rope tied into your harness as if you are leading.
 But instead of leading, you toprope the climb and practice clipping the monkey-tail through each fixed draw.
 When your monkey game is solid, take your gym’s lead class, then pass the lead test.
 Practice efficient clipping, commands, resting, staying calm, and taking whippers—all of these are much scarier outside.
 Climb routes that have lots of crimps, slopers, sidepulls, and other funky holds—there are relatively few all-jug climbs outside.
 On your first sport and trad leads outside, it’s smart to toprope the route and practice your monkey-tail skills—if it’s a trad route, also rehearse placing the gear.